top of page

 Identity

-Our identity is our sense of ourselves, who we are and our character, culture, values, lifestyle and personality.
-Significant parts of our individual identity are our sexual identity and our gender identity.
-Our sexual identity is our sense of ourselves in regards to our sexuality, sexual behaviours, feelings and fantasies, and beliefs and values about sexuality or lack thereof.
+Our identity is our sense of ourselves, who we are and our character, culture, values, lifestyle, and personality.
+Significant parts of our identity are our sexual identity and our gender identity.

-Our gender identity is our gender, gender role, and our beliefs and values about gender.
-Being same-gender attracted or gender diverse can mean that our sexual and gender identities are especially significant.
-When a part of your identity is marginalised and stigmatised in society, it can sometimes feel like it’s a bad part of us.
+If a part of your identity is marginalised and stigmatised in society, it can sometimes feel like a bad part of us.
 But while it can be challenging, we are not bad or inferior.
 Being a bit different can make you a stronger and more caring, respectful and open-minded person, which are fantastic qualities to have!

 Things to Remember